mylogin/sitemap/README.md

 Example: `thread 3`

 #### sleep (default: 0)
-Number of seconds to wait before next request.
+Number of milliseconds to wait before next request.
-Example: `sleep 1`
+Example: `sleep 100`

 #### subdomain
 Subdomains will be processed, otherwise only the domain from parameter **url** will be processed.